Hydrogen Peroxide Bath for Healing Skin InfectionsUpdated: April 04, 2017Natural Remedies, Skin Health

 These ulcers seemed to be perpetually sore and infected which required bandaging and re-bandaging on an almost daily basis.
 In fact, I don’t think I ever saw Grandma without at least one large bandage on her lower legs.
 How I wished as a little girl that there was something I could do to ease her discomfort as no creams, salves or other ointments on the market at that time seemed to do much good.

 One natural remedy that very well could have helped my Grandma’s leg ulcers tremendously is the hydrogen peroxide bath.
-The wonders of this healing, antiseptic regimen (not to be confused with a bleach bath) was not well known at the time, however.
+The wonders of this healing, antiseptic regimen (not to be confused with bleach baths used for eczema treatment) was not well known at the time, however.

 What is Hydrogen Peroxide?